Smoked Turkey: How to Smoke a Turkey Step-By-Step

 A leave-in meat thermometer, wired or wireless, lets you monitor the temperature remotely without having to open the lid.

-Let the turkey rest for 15 to 20 minutes before carving to allow the juices to redistribute.
+Let the smoked turkey rest for 15 to 20 minutes before carving to allow the juices to redistribute.

 How Long to Smoke a Turkey